 This is a simple step by step guide to starting up your first tropical or coldwater fish tank.
 It is good to be aware that it will take a least a week of running for the filter to able to support any fish.

 Before you buy a fish tank there are many considerations to take into account.
-The first and foremost being where the aquarium should be placed. there are a few thing to take into account when making these decisions:-
+The first and foremost being where the aquarium should be placed.
+There are a few things to take into account when making these decisions:-

 •Make sure the tank is out of direct sunlight all year round